 So what's at stake?
-Well, this year's purse for the six-race card is an eye-watering £4.2 million ($5.15 million) -- and there is no shortage of highly-fancied contenders.
+Well, the purse for this year's six-race card is an eye-watering £4.2 million ($5.15 million) -- and there is no shortage of highly-fancied contenders.

-.
-Trainer Jean-Claude Rouget pulled Almanzor from the running at Longchamp this month in favor of Ascot, having beaten Found at September's Irish Champion Stakes.
+Trainer Jean-Claude Rouget pulled Almanzor from the running at Longchamp this month in favor of racing at Ascot, having beaten Found at September's Irish Champion Stakes.

-, and 2015 Irish Derby champion Jack Hobbs.
+, as well as the 2015 Irish Derby champion Jack Hobbs.

-Found's trainer Aiden O'Brien secured a historic 1-2-3 clean sweep at the Arc, and has won nine of the 30 British Champion Series races this year.
+Found's trainer Aiden O'Brien, who secured a historic 1-2-3 clean sweep at the Arc, has won nine of the 30 British Champion Series races this year.

-The Irishman will also run Ascot Gold Cup winner Order Of St. George in the Long Distance Cup, Seventh Heaven
+Irishman O'Brien will also run Ascot Gold Cup winner Order Of St. George in the Long Distance Cup, Seventh Heaven

-The Italian will ride Galileo Gold in the Queen Elizabeth II Stakes and Shalaa in the British Champions Sprint despite suffering bruising to his knee in a meeting at Leicester this week.
+The Italian rides Galileo Gold in the Queen Elizabeth II Stakes and Shalaa in the British Champions Sprint despite suffering bruising to the knee during a meeting at Leicester this week.

-The injury scare happened on Tuesday when Azam, his two-year-old mount, scrambled underneath the starting stalls and broke loose, but he will recover in time for Ascot.
+The scare happened on Tuesday when Azam, his two-year-old mount, scrambled underneath the starting stalls and broke loose -- but he will recover in time for Ascot.

 This year's £350,000 ($429,000) Long Distance Cup will see Order of St. George, Pallasator and Mizzou among the favorites, with last year's Fillies and Mares winner Simple Verse tackling the two-mile race for the first time.

-In the Sprint, Quiet Reflection, Mecca's Angel and Limato are all strong contenders.
+Meanwhile, Quiet Reflection, Mecca's Angel and Limato are all strong contenders in the Sprint.

 With £1.1 million ($1.35 million) on offer, the Queen Elizabeth II Stakes is Europe's richest one-mile race.

-It could boil down to a showdown between Dettori's Galileo Gold, fellow Royal Scoty winner Ribchester and O'Brien's filly Minding.
+It could boil down to a showdown between Dettori's Galileo Gold, fellow Royal Ascot winner Ribchester and O'Brien's filly Minding.

-Three-year-old Awtaad, winner of the Irish 2000 Guineas in May, will make his final run before being retire to stud.
-His young jockey Chris Hayes said he is expecting it to be "the race of the season at this distance."
+Three-year-old Awtaad -- winner of the Irish 2000 Guineas in May -- will make his final run before being retired to stud, and his young jockey Chris Hayes said he was anticipating "the race of the season at this distance."

 The day also sees this year's Stobart Flat Jockeys' Championship